pavlo/mongoid-dynamic-clients/README.md

 #### Configuring the client

-The `with_mongoid_client` method accepts the `config` argument, it is a Hash actually.
+The second argument of the `with_mongoid_client` method is a configuration hash.
 It is supposed to convey connection information for given database.
 The structure of the config hash is the reflection of the `client` structure seen in `mongoid.yml` file above: